 Limit availability in-store to encourage buying behaviour.
 It’s just like when you see ‘only 1 room left’ on a hotel reservation!
 Not only does the urgency make you want to book but the perceived popularity makes you think it must be a good choice.

 Otherwise known as the mere exposure effect.
 The more shoppers see your brand, the easier it will be for them to recognise it and therefore, the more popular they will perceive it.
 The more people perceive it as popular, the stronger the effect, meaning sales snowball.

 To use the hotel example again, any good holidaymaker will scout out various platforms to find the best deal - no surprise that if the same hotel is listed on booking.com, Trivago, Expedia and more, the holidaymaker will be more inclined to book that specific hotel.

 Give shoppers and consumers reasons to 'jump on the bandwagon' by involving your brand in their wider conversation, such as on social media.
 The bandwagon effect is in full force on social platforms, such as Instagram, with influencers making millions from becoming trendsetters and getting others to follow suit.

 Luxury hotels even offer free overnight stays to these influencers just so they'll share images of the hotel rooms and facilities, subconsciously encouraging their followers to, quite literally, follow in their footsteps.

 Appear trusted - build credibility

 Feature customer testimonials and company logos to showcase happy customers, as well as highlighting key statistics to support case studies and prove your value.
-This is especially important in online sales environments.
+This is particularly effective at converting your target audience, especially when it comes to online sales environments.
 Once again, the hotel industry are great at this - booking.com features hundreds of holidaymakers' reviews on every listing.